 Aibika tea, made with 1/4 cup of finely chopped fresh leaves, steeped in 1 cup of boiling water, is useful for easing sore throats, mouth ulcers, digestive upsets, and other stomach complaints.
 It can be used externally for inflammation, wounds, bites, burns, and eczema.

 In Vanuatu and Fiji, tea (or soup in some cases) is used to increase milk production in lactating mums, as well as menstrual problems such as excessive bleeding and to shorten the menstrual cycle.
 It is believed to induce abortions so I do NOT recommend Aibika for pregnant women, but it’s worth conducting further research.

-Tender young tops of the plants, and small leaves, are nicest to eat.
-The more mature leaves can be eaten also, but may be tougher and more slimy.
-Large leaves can be used as wraps for foods like rice, fish, vegetables and meats.
+Tender young tops of the plants, and small leaves, are the nicest to eat.
+The more mature leaves can be eaten also but may be tougher and slimier.
+Large leaves can be used as wraps for foods like rice, fish, vegetables, and meats.

 Aibika / Queensland Greens in a Smoothie